Dronworks/AWS-learning/Concepts.md

 Database as a Service
 - The cloud provider manages the database servers and backups.
 You read and write your data to the manager service.
 - If we join AWS with a working DB we can look at **Database Migration Service** for help.
+- If we already have a relational DB we can simply install it and use with EC2.
+But we will have to manage the Data and the backups etc...
+- We can instead give AWS the DB and they will do all of this for us(**Aurora**).
+And it is called **RDS** (Relational Database Service).
+    - Notice Best practice is to create small DB and scale up.
+You won't be able to scale down!!!
+    - **Multy AZ** - multiple zones, and if you need to do changes one cluster will be available but with additional cost.
+In the future, it is possible to move to AZ, so start small if needed.
+- **NO SQL DB**
+    - DynamoDB
+        - No management from user side
+        - Easy global tables
+        - Multi region load balancing
+    - DocumentDB - is sort of MongoDB.
+        - Although we can use mongo db as well.

+## **PaaS**
+Platform as a Service - you just provide the sourcecode and the cloud manages the os and the server packages.
+- Behind the management are still the networking components, the EC2 and all the other things.
+- **Elastic Beanstack** - if you have a single code base, you give it to AWS and they build the ecosystem.
+- **ECS** Elastic Container Service - control EC2 for you, no need to set up clusters and do server administration.
+We can focus on the containers and MS architecture.
+    - Container can be WEB server and run on EC2
+    - Container can be a simple job (like bash script), that closing after execution.

+## **FaaS**
+Function as a Service - each time some event occurs(like incoming request) a small chunk of code can run on the cloud.
+- **Lambda** service running single execution of our code as many times as needed.
+- **Serverless Architecture** - An application that responds to incoming event without the need for always-on servers that you manage.
+    - In the background it takes the source code, building a docker and running it on EC2.
+- **AWS Batch** - for backend jobs.
+- **Step Functions** - for multistep workflows.
+Steps through a series of tasks (like long bash code as Linux Cron Job).
+- **SWF** Simple Workflow is more heavy than Step Function.

+## **SaaS**
+Software as a Service - software and app integrations that run in the cloud that you don't have to write or maintain (like Google Docs).
+- **Cognito** - manages sign in with providers(your user can sign in with google or facebook).
+And do much more, such as calling lambdas when some one login.
+- **API Gateway** - fully featured rest api - can send api once to your app and once to a lambda, etc...
+- **AppSync** - for graphQL.
+- **Amplify** - app framework for setting up components using cli commands.
+- **SageMaker** AI - helps build and train machine learning models.
+- **Comprehend** - give it a block of text and get back the mood of the writer.
+- **Lex** - chat bot for the app.
+- **Personalize** - promote specific products based on shopping habits.
+- **Poly** - reads dynamic text with some pretty life-like voices.
+- **Rekognition** -find faces in an image, or extract text from an image.
+- **Textract** - processing a lot of documents.
+- **Translate** - translating languages.
+- **Transcribe** - like Alexa.
+Converts natural speech in to text.
+- **MediaConvert** - take files from S3 and convert them into various media formats.
+Also optimize for devices.
+- **AWS IoT Core** - support for smart devices.

+## **DevOps**
+- **CI** Continuous Integration - Smaller changes to the code are automatically tested whenever a change is made by any developer.
+- **CD** Continuous Deployment - Tested changes are automatically deployed to a staging environment and can then be automatically sent into production.
+- **CodePipeline** - automatically pull the code and build your project and run some tests using **CodeBuild**.
+Also copdepipeline can use **CodeDeploy** for the CD part.
+- **AWS OpsWorks** - work with Puppet, Chef, Ansible or AWS own infrastructure tool **CloudFormation**.
+- **CloudWatch** - for metrics, memory usage, error messages in the application and more.
+- **APM** app performance monitoring - checks if an app performing slow.

+## **SECURITY**
+- **WAF** Web Application Firewall - connect to the load balancer and can be used as other firewall products.
+Looks at a set of rules constantly published when new attacks discovered.
+- **Shield** - helps for DDoS.
+- **GuardDuty** - can find suspicious server connection that our server can be making.
+Looks if anything the server do is out of place.
+- **Inspector** - like a full scan of your cloud infrastructure.
+Like full virus scan.
+- **Macie** - looks through data and tells us if it looks like we sharing online sensitive data.
+- **CloudTrail** - audit trail of changes made internally to our aws.
+Also can show us if someone uses cloud keys for incorrect usages.
+- **SecurityHub** - puts all those products under one place.

+## **ELASTIC CACHE**
+Amazon management of cache services (you can install redis on your ec2 as well)
+- Redis
+- Memcached

+## **DATA LAKE**
+Storage of lots of data that is not sorted or organized.
+Gigabytes of data in an S3 bucket.

+## **REDSHIFT**
+Amazon management of big data
+- Is a cluster of Postgres DB servers - If you have a lot of data that needed to be searched frequently...

+## **EMR**
+For apache spark or hadoop.

+## **ATHENA**
+For bunch of text files in an S3 bucket (**which is a data lake**) and we need to do queries for this data.

+## **QUEUES**
+- **Kenesis** (like a nail gun) - Handling large stream of incoming data.
+Also connects other services to do real time reporting to the stream.
+- **SQS (Simple Queue Service)** (like a hummer) - simple to use Queues but can get expensive it sending there lots and lots of events.
+- **SNS (Simple Notification Service)** - push out a message (email/text message), for example after sqs finished generating a report sns can send an email that the report is ready to download.

 ## **AWS CLI**
 Run commands of AWS on local machine.